MicrosoftDocs/azure-docs/articles/azure-maps/azure-maps-authentication.md

 Cross Origin Resource Sharing (CORS) is in preview.

+### Prerequisites

 [Cross Origin Resource Sharing (CORS)](https://fetch.spec.whatwg.org/#http-cors-protocol) is an HTTP protocol that enables a web application running under one domain to access resources in another domain.
-Web browsers implement a security restriction known as [same-origin policy](https://www.w3.org/Security/wiki/Same_Origin_Policy) that prevents a web page from calling APIs in a different domain; CORS provides a secure way to allow one domain (the origin domain) to call APIs in another domain.```
+Web browsers implement a security restriction known as [same-origin policy](https://www.w3.org/Security/wiki/Same_Origin_Policy) that prevents a web page from calling APIs in a different domain; CORS provides a secure way to allow one domain (the origin domain) to call APIs in another domain.
+CORS protocol is non-specific to Azure Map and is a standard specification.

+### Azure Maps Account CORS

 You can set a CORS rule on the Azure Maps account properties through Azure Maps Management SDK, Azure Maps Management REST API, and portal.
 Once you set the CORS rule for the service, then a properly authorized request made to the service from a different domain will be evaluated to determine whether it is allowed according to the rule you have specified.